AADIL20052911/Groot--My-Personal-VCS/README.md

 # Groot

-Groot is a project designed to [briefly describe the purpose or functionality of your project, e.g., "manage and organize large datasets efficiently"].
+Groot is a lightweight version control system inspired by Git, built to efficiently track, manage, and organize file changes.

 ## Features